-• powerCycle shuts off power to the node and then restarts it
+- powerCycle shuts off power to the node and then restarts it - reset simulates the pressing of the reset button on the front of the machine

-Note: See "Install ipmitool on Server-Capable Administration Nodes" on page 72. • NMI (nonmaskable interrupt) performs a core-dump of the operating system kernel, which may be useful when debugging a faulty machine Note: NMI should only be used when directed to by SGI Service personnel.
+Note: See "Install ipmitool on Server-Capable Administration Nodes" on page 71.

+• NMI (nonmaskable interrupt) performs a core-dump of the operating system kernel, which may be useful when debugging a faulty machine

+Note: NMI should only be used when directed to by SGI Service personnel.
 When used on SGI ia64 nodes, the node will not restart automatically, but will stop in the kdb debugger, which requires human intervention to perform debugging and reset the node manually.
 (See SGI Bulletin TIB 200908 for information on debugging with kdb.)
 This mode is not applicable to SGI x86-64 nodes, which use BMC system controllers.

-On a client-only node that has a system controller, you would want to use reset for $I/O$ protection when CXFS is a primary activity and you want to get it back online fast; for example, for a CXFS fileserver.
-I/O Fencing Nodes without system reset capability require I/O fencing.
+On a client-only node that has a system controller, you would want to use reset for I/O protection when CXFS is a primary activity and you want to get it back online fast; for example, for a CXFS fileserver.

+I/O Fencing

+Nodes without system reset capability require I/O fencing.
 I/O fencing is also appropriate for nodes with system controllers if they are client-only nodes.

 You should use the admin account when configuring I/O fencing.
 You must limit the admin account to a single login session.
 For details, see "Limiting Login Sessions" on page 95.

-If you use I/O fencing, SGI recommends that you use a switched network of at least 100baseT.
+If you use I/O fencing, SGI recommends that you use a switched network of at least 100 baseT.

 You should isolate the power supply for the switch from the power supply for a node and its system controller.
 You should avoid any possible situation in which a node can continue running while both the switch and the system controller lose power.
 Avoiding this situation will prevent the possibility of forming split clusters.

 You must put switches used for I/O fencing on a network other than the primary CXFS private network so that problems on the CXFS private network can be dealt with by the fencing process and thereby avoid data or filesystem corruption issues.
 The network to which the switch is connected must be accessible by all server-capable administration nodes in the cluster.

-• reset simulates the pressing of the reset button on the front of the machine server-admin# /usr/cluster/bin/hafence -U